|Oracle® Enterprise Manager Lifecycle Management Administrator's Guide

 Host Credentials: In this section, you must provide all the credentials for all the hosts on which the Managed Servers are running.
 To do so, click the add icon for each host, and in the Add New Credentials dialog box, enter a valid username and password.
 If you want the job to use these credentials for each target when the job runs, select the Set As Preferred Credentials check box.

-WebLogic Administrator Credentials: In this section, you must set the credentials of the host machine on which the Administration Server is running.
-To do so, click the Add icon for each of the WebLogic Domains, and in the Add new administrator credentials dialog box, enter a valid administrator name and password.
+WebLogic Administrator Credentials: In this section, you must set the credentials to access WebLogic administration server.
+To do so, click the Add for each of the WebLogic Domains, and in the Add new administrator credentials dialog box, enter a valid administrator name and password.
 If you want the job to use these credentials for each target when the job runs, then select the Set As Preferred Credentials check box.

 On the Schedule page, specify a Deployment Instance name.
 If you want to run the procedure immediately, retain the default selection, that is, Immediately.